puffyCid/artemis-api/artemis-docs/docs/Contributing/testing.md

 # Testing

-artemis has a single basic guideline for testing:

-- All functions should ideally have a test
+All functions should ideally have a test.\
 For example, if you open a pull request to add a new feature and create three new functions.
 Your should have a test for each new function (three tests total).